com-lihaoyi/Ammonite/readme.md

   instructions to point to it, though the "main" download/install instructions in the doc-site will not be changed.

-- Every commit that lands in master *with a tag* will re-publish a stable version to maven central and upload a new versioned release (using the tag as the version) and the doc-site is updated so the main download/install instructions point at the new published stable version.
+- Every commit that lands in main *with a tag* will re-publish a stable version to maven central and upload a new versioned release (using the tag as the version) and the doc-site is updated so the main download/install instructions point at the new published stable version.

-In general, if you land a change in master, once CI completes (1-2hrs) you should be able to download it via the
+In general, if you land a change in main, once CI completes (1-2hrs) you should be able to download it via the
 [Unstable Version](https://ammonite.io/#UnstableVersions)
 instructions and make use of your changes standalone or in an SBT project.